 You brains shows when you switch between seeing a Vase or Faces.

-Take a look at the image to the right.
-This image raises a few questions.
+Take a look at the image above.
 What do you see?
 Do you see a face?
 A vase?
 A couple of faces?
 Now that I’ve made those suggestions, are you switching between them?
 Which one is the ‘correct’ image?

 Well, as you might have guessed, both are ‘correct’, but your perception of them is probably a bit mixed.
 This adapted illusion is known as the ‘Rubin Vase’, created by Edgar Rubin in 1915.
 It is an example of an ambiguous bi-stable image, meaning it has two different states, face or vase.
 Images like this have been used in perceptual experiments for years.
 What can these images teach us about the brain?